More Soulish Food | Hungry Souls Home

 In her wonderful book Making Room: Recovering Hospitality as a Christian Tradition, Christine D. Pohl makes the point that, at its heart, hospitality has to do with welcoming the stranger.
 "This has been the most important passage for the entire tradition on Christian hospitality.
 'I was a stranger and you welcomed me' resounds throughout the ancient texts, and contemporary practitioners of hospitality refer to this text more often than to any other passage."

-Last night, I set my dining room table with the fall arrangement (a ceramic guinea-fowl, pumpkins and brown candles), laid out the place settings for ten guests (a brown-and-cream-patterned tablecloth from St. Paul de Vence in France, mustard-color chargers from Mexico topped with red soup plates, and brown mugs and brown bean pots from Crate & Barrel.)
+Last night, I set my dining room table with the fall arrangement (a ceramic guinea fowl, pumpkins, and brown candles), laid out the place settings for ten guests (a brown and cream-patterned tablecloth from St. Paul de Vence in France, mustard-color chargers from Mexico topped with red soup plates, and brown mugs and brown bean pots from Crate and Barrel.)
 I've learned when the holidays are so busy, if I set the table early in the month without the imminent pressure of guests coming that evening, we welcome more easily.
 This table will stay in place the rest of October and all the way through November.
 After guests leave, we wash the goblets, silverware and dishes and just store them back on the holiday table!
 It saves me all kinds of work, and it looks lovely.

 I've invited my high-school class retreat committee to come for dinner.
 (I wasn't going to force this into my schedule, but one of the gals said, "You know what the highlight of our 45th reunion was?
 It was having dinner at your home.")
 Valerie Bell and I have designed French Soirées for November as a means of inviting neighbors for a pre-Christmas outreach.
 And I am spinning a Grand Scheme regarding using the Internet to stimulate the growth of hospitality ministries in churches across the nation.
 So we are inviting a team of good thinkers to share homemade soup and to do a little change-the-world brainstorming.